Reason #1: Our Winter is Their Summer

 How about a trip on Phoenix One Motor Yacht?

-This superyacht can take you winter yachting in Australia as it travels between the Gold Coast in Queensland all the way up to East Arnhem Land in the Northern Territory between April and July.
+This superyacht can take you winter yachting in Australia.
+It travels the Gold Coast in Queensland all the way up to East Arnhem Land in the Northern Territory between April and July.
 Expect fabulous fishing charters and travels to the Whitsundays and the Great Barrier Reef for some fabulous SCUBA diving.

 A favorite snorkel site in Moreton Bay Marine Park is the Sandhills.
 The Sandhills has astonishingly clear water, and fish and rays greet you as you are snorkeling through the mangroves.
 Tip: No stinger suits needed at any time of the year generally in Moreton Bay!

-About two dozen superyachts attend this prestigious event and show their beautiful yachts to media, charter brokers, travel agents and marine industry professionals in one central location with the dates close to the Sanctuary Cove Boat Show in May.
+About two dozen superyachts attend this prestigious event and show their beautiful yachts to media, charter brokers, and marine industry professionals.
+Look for the next Super Yacht Show to take place IN the Whitsundays!

 Contact our professional yacht broker team in Australia or the USA.
 You want your toes in the water and in the sand and to sea the world and so do we!